General Social Agents: Predicting behavior in novel strategic games

 In stark contrast, atheoretical \aisub{s} fail to generalize.
-All arbitrary samples predict the human responses no better than the baseline in at least two of the four games (including Myers-Briggs in the costless games, which is unchanged).
+All arbitrary samples predict the human responses no better than the baseline in at least two of the four games.
 The ``Always Pick `N''' agents are particularly nonsensical as they are solely instructed to select integers between 11 and 20, highlighting a severe case of overfitting to a particular data-generating process.

 Overall, these results underscore our central claim: carefully identifying theoretically-grounded candidate \persona{s} and validating their predictive utility in related but distinct contexts can substantially enhance predictive accuracy in novel, unseen settings.
 Only agents subject to this approach generalized to the novel strategic games.